Realtime Photo-realistic 3D for e-commerce now free

 });

-await viewer.setEnvironmentMap('https://threejs.org/examples/textures/equirectangular/venice_sunset_1k.hdr');
+await viewer.load('https://asset-samples.threepipe.org/demos/classic-watch.glb');

 }